 An energy powerhouse, our team of US energy lawyers simultaneously serves the electric, gas, oil, renewables, nuclear, fossil, marketing, transmission, and distribution sectors.
 Our clients include integrated oil companies, state-owned entities, investor-owned utilities, independent power producers, petrochemical companies, refiners and marketers, project developers, financial institutions and private equity firms, service companies, independent oil and gas companies, commercial users, and government contractors including US Department of Energy (DOE) contractors.

 The industry consistently recognizes our energy regulatory team.
-In recent years, we’ve received accolades that include:
+Recent accolades include:

 Our electric industry lawyers represent clients on energy-related regulatory matters before agencies such as the Federal Energy Regulatory Commission (FERC), the Nuclear Regulatory Commission (NRC), the DOE, the US Commodity Futures Trading Commission (CFTC), state public service commissions, and state and federal courts.

 Our lawyers represent electric utilities, generating companies, transmission entities, power marketers, and other electric power industry clients in a range of regulatory matters at the federal and state levels.
 We have experience in rate cases, tariff design and implementation, interconnection agreements, regulatory compliance, administrative litigation, prudence proceedings, default service procurement, and certificate proceedings.
-We have advised on electric market restructuring and continue to counsel clients on a wide range of retail and wholesale market issues.
-We help our clients anticipate and address the novel issues associated with increasing distributed generation and energy efficiency.
+We have advised on electric market restructuring and continue to counsel clients on a range of retail and wholesale market issues.
+We help our clients anticipate and address the novel issues associated with increasing distributed generation, microgrid development, and energy efficiency and storage.

-We represent a diverse group of US and international companies in cases that involve uranium recovery, enrichment, and the manufacture and transport of finished fuel products, among other nuclear fuel business issues.
-Manufacturing companies, healthcare companies, and academic institutions that use radioactive materials also call upon our service for US and international regulatory issues.
+We represent a diverse group of companies involved in uranium recovery, enrichment, and the manufacture and transport of finished fuel products.
+Academic institutions and manufacturing and healthcare companies that use radioactive materials also call on our services.

-Morgan Lewis routinely counsels US companies on NRC export and import control restrictions detailed in 10 C.F.R.
-Part 110.
-We also advise on DOE export control requirements related to foreign assistance under 10 C.F.R.
-Part 810, as well as related US Department of Commerce requirements.
-We communicate regularly with the US Department of State, the DOE, and the NRC in order to best serve our clients.
+Morgan Lewis routinely counsels US companies on US Nuclear Regulatory Commission export and import control restrictions.
+We also advise on US Department of Energy export control requirements, as well as related US Department of Commerce requirements.

 Our oil and gas lawyers provide customized, interdisciplinary legal representation designed to address each client’s needs as efficiently and cost effectively as possible.
 We represent oil and gas companies before FERC, the DOE, the CFTC, and other government agencies.